jiechenmc/cse220_fileserver/README.md

 # Very simple and optimistic file server implementation

-You can request to download a file for the server
+You can request to download a file from the server